-I'm the breeder behind MountainTop Shepherds located in Maryland.
+I'm Jennifer S., the breeder behind MountainTop Shepherds located in Maryland.
 We provide an open, safe, and loving environment for our Shepherds to grow and live.
 Our Shiloh Shepherds are a large sturdy breed with strong protective and family-oriented traits.
 They possess strength, incredible intelligence, and striking beauty.
 Our Berger Blanc Suisse "White Swiss" Shepherds are a medium sturdy breed with excellent drive.
 Their natural abilities make them very successful in agility, obedience, herding, therapy, and tracking.
 At MountainTop Shepherds, we continuously strive to be a better breeder and we never stop learning.

-What makes Jennifer’s program special
+What makes your program special?

 Jennifer has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 "This price includes a health guarantee, breed club puppy registration, puppy socialization, 30 days of free pet health insurance and a full Wisdom Panel DNA profile.
 All of our puppies in the same litter are the same price regardless of size, sex or color.
 Our pricing varies based on the breeding."